Back to Blog

 Nylon0.041 lb/in³0.66 lb$6.00$3.96

-Even at higher per-pound prices, plastics often cost less per part due to lower density.
+Even at higher per-pound prices, plastics often cost less per part due to their lower density.

 FactorPlastic Advantage